reactjs/react.dev/src/content/learn/typescript.md

 ### DOM Events {/*typing-dom-events*/}

-When working with DOM events in React, the type of the event is inferred from the event handler.
+When working with DOM events in React, the type of the event can often be inferred from the event handler.
 However, when you want to extract a function to be passed to an event handler, you will need to explicitly set the type of the event.

 <Sandpack>